aleshaleksey/fansys23/quick-start.md

         - = [NAP] + [Str]

 Luckily we don't have to calculate the attack potentials outside of leveling up our characters.
 And even then we can just use the tables in the "[Base Rules: Tables](base-rules.md#Tables)".

+### Alignment

+This is OPTIONAL.

+Some systems have an alignment system, usually along the order/chaos axis or the good/evil axis.
+There is no such system here.
+Rather we fully embrace orange/blue morality.

+A character does not have to be aligned with or to anything.
+Not even magnetic north.
+A character CAN, however, be "aligned" with various types of forces if they chose.
+This is not necessarily guided by behaviour or moral code of a character.
+It is however important for certain abilities and may influence how certain entities perceive the character.

+Alignments can be: "None", "Spiritual", "Divine" and "Profane".
++ None: The normal state of being for a mortal.
++ Spiritual: Implies priority of the immaterial world over the material world.
++ Divine: Implies homage to the forces that created and maintain the world.
++ Profane: Implies homage to the forces that oppose creation.
++ One cannot be aligned to "Divine" and "Profane" simultaneously as those forces oppose each other.

 ### Leveling up